business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Lighting design creates ambience.

-When King Abdullah University of Science and Technology in Saudi Arabia wanted its interior to promote innovation and creativity, HOK delivered by tailoring each space to its intended use.
-For example, the conference space was situated in a “shaded, passively cooled outdoor concourse” with a hint of sunlight to produce an inviting environment that keeps workers alert.
+When King Abdullah University of Science and Technology in Saudi Arabia wanted its interior to promote team innovation and creativity, HOK delivered by tailoring each space to its intended use.
+For example, the conference space was situated in a “shaded, passively cooled outdoor concourse” with a hint of sunlight to produce an inviting environment that kept workers alert.
 The academic library, designated as a room to keep people relaxed, was fitted with warm lighting to instill a sense of comfort.

 FYIDid you know